DAUD-ARSHAD727/DAUD-ARSHAD727/README.md

-# Hi there, I'm Daud Masih! 👋
+# Hi there, I'm Daud Arshad! 👋

 I'm a 17-year-old student from Pakistan, currently in 11th grade at Concordia College.
 You can call me Daud.
 I'm passionate about computer science and technology in general.
 I love diving into the theories behind these amazing machines and exploring how they shape our world.